CDEM Training Courses

 The first level is the ‘ITF Foundation Course’.
-This is a four-hour interactive training session (or some regions have the option of an online version) that introduces the CIMS principles, structure and terminology, as well as the context of civil defence emergencies.
+This is a four-hour interactive training session (or the option of an online version) that introduces the CIMS principles, structure and terminology, as well as the context of civil defence emergencies.

-This basic course is designed for anyone who may work in a coordination centre, including support staff.
+This basic course is designed for anyone wanting to work in a coordination centre, including support staff.

-On successful completion of the ITF Foundation Course, participants can be credited with unit standard 17279 Demonstrate knowledge of the coordinated incident management system (CIMS).
+In some CDEM Groups there is the option of completing the CIMS2 booklet to become credited with unit standard 17279 Demonstrate knowledge of the coordinated incident management system (CIMS).

 This is a two-day interactive training session that introduces participants to how the CIMS is used within a coordination centre and some of the processes and procedures involved.